 Drinking French press coffee in moderation, typically 1 to 3 cups per day, is generally safe for most individuals.

-However, if you have a heart condition or take medications that affect blood cholesterol, it is advisable to drink filtered coffee or use French Press paper filters.
+However, if you have a heart condition or take medications that affect blood cholesterol, it is better to drink filtered coffee or use French Press paper filters.